 Things to Consider When Choosing Where to Live

-When deciding where to live in the digital nomad world, consider the following factors:
+When deciding where to move internationally in the digital nomad world, consider the following factors:

 Safety: Make sure the city you’re considering is safe for people of all genders, races, and ethnicities.

 Cost of living: Understand the cost of living and whether you’ll be able to make enough money to support yourself.

 Internet: Ensure your internet connection is reliable and fast enough to support your work.

 Healthcare: Find out if the city you’re considering is well-equipped with modern healthcare services.

 Climate: What type of climate best suits your needs?